JCSS Tours RPA

 RPA had the opportunity to advocate the benefits of charter schools to the Oregon legislature by hosting the Joint Interim Committee for Student Success (JCSS) Thursday, Sept.
 13 and providing testimony at a public hearing later that day.

 The legislators arrived at 12:30 to RPA and first met with Dr. John Bullock in the McClay performing arts center.
-After a half-hour presentation, the legislators individually met with RPA ambassador to tour the school.
+After a half-hour presentation, the legislators individually met with RPA ambassadors to tour the school.

 “[The Senators] are pretty high up there so you don't want to mess up because you really want to give a good name for RPA,” said sophomore and ambassador, Spencer Brakebill.
 “I thought me and the other two ambassadors I was with did a really good job showing off RPA.
 I’d say they left with a pretty good impression of RPA.”

-The ambassadors took the legislators to see a variety of classes including, AP Biology, Ceramics and Advanced ASL.
+The ambassadors took the legislators to see a variety of classes including AP Biology, Ceramics and Advanced ASL.
 Additionally, they visited staples of the RPA community: the career center and study lab.

 “[Senator] Deboer (the senator Brakebill gave a tour to) seemed to be pretty interested in our sports and how those work,” said Brakebill.
 “Since RPA does not have sports he wanted to know how other school districts thought about having our kids playing sports for them and if it [cost] us anything [or] if it [cost] them anything.”